num2k/stosh/README.md

 import { Stosh } from "stosh";

 if (Stosh.isSSR) {
-  // Code that runs only in server (SSR) environments }
+  // Code that runs only in SSR (server-side) environments }

 const storage = new Stosh();